Search Railroad Sites For:

 They connected with MAX trains at the Beaverton Creek light rail station using an adjacent freight spur.
 The trains used equipment provided by the Willamette & Pacific RR and the Pacific Northwest Chapter of the National Railway Historical Society.

-Wilsonville The project has received both state and federal funding; construction began in October 2006, and included the reconstruction of most of the grade crossings along the route, as well as installation of centralized traffic control, concrete crossties and continuous welded rail.
+Wilsonville The project received both state and federal funding.
+Construction began in October 2006, and included the reconstruction of most of the grade crossings along the route, as well as installation of centralized traffic control, concrete crossties and continuous welded rail.

-A new two-main-track alignment was added through Beaverton at the north end of the route.
-The newly-added track diverges from the existing former SP track at Lombard Street.
+A new two-main-track alignment was constructed through Beaverton at the north end of the route, between SW Hall Boulevard and SW Lombard Street.
+The new track diverges from the existing former SP track at Lombard.
 Addditional stretches of double track were added between Tigard and Tualatin, and in Wilsonville just north of the station.
 Construction crews also built a maintenance shop in Wilsonville adjacent to the rail station.

 The project also included a major right-of-way relocation through downtown Tigard.
 The former OE line was relocated next to the former SP, forming a single two-track right-of-way.
 The old OE right-of-way was removed.
 A new connection between the two lines was installed north of the Tigard stop.
 Tigard Transit Center

 A unique feature found at the three intermediate stops is the addition of a "gantlet" track section alongside the high-level platforms.
-This will allow P&W trains with high-and-wide freight cars to operate through the station areas without hitting the platforms.
+This allows P&W trains with high-and-wide cars to operate through the station areas without hitting the platforms.
 P&W also received a Connect Oregon grant from the state to construct a small freight yard along the former SP line south of the Tigard Transit Center.

-Trailer Coach TriMet has purchased three single-level diesel multiple unit (DMU) railcars and a cab-equipped trailer coach from Colorado Railcar.
-The rolling stock will enable them to provide both one-car and two-car trains.
-The first two cars (DMU #1001 and trailer coach #2001) arrived at the Wilsonville shops June 19.
+Trailer Coach TriMet purchased three single-level diesel multiple unit (DMU) railcars and a cab-equipped trailer coach from Colorado Railcar.
+They provide both one-car and two-car trains.
+The first two cars (DMU #1001 and trailer coach #2001) arrived at the Wilsonville shops June 19, 2008.

+The remaining DMUs, #1002 and #1003, arrived in Wilsonville in early September 2008.
 The design is based on Colorado Railcar's Aero DMU, which demonstrated in the Portland area in November 2002.
+TriMet and P&W operated several test trips between Beaverton and Hillsboro, beginning at the Beaverton Creek MAX stop.

-Historically, the former SP portions of the route were part of the extensive Red Electric interurban network that operated from 1915 to 1929.
-The former BN portions were part of the Oregon Electric interurban system that operated until 1933.
-Beaverton Transit Center
+Historically, the former SP portions of the route were part of the extensive Red Electric interurban network that operated south and west of Portland from 1915 to 1929.
+The former BN portions were part of the Oregon Electric interurban system that operated as far south as Eugene until 1933.

 $58.65 million in federal funding